SmartDataAnalytics/jena-sparql-api/benchmarking/sparqlqc-jena3/README.md

 # Sparql Query Containment Benchmark

+# Overview

 This repository contains a SPARQL query containment benchmark runner, together with the benchmarkseveral implementations of SPARQL query containment checkers.
-Besides our own approaches, we included all implementations from the download bundle of http://sparql-qc-bench.inrialpes.fr/ version 1.4, namely *SparqlAlgebra* aka *SA*, *TreeSolver* aka *LMU*, and *AFMU*.
+Besides our own approaches (JSAG), we included all implementations from the download bundle of http://sparql-qc-bench.inrialpes.fr/ version 1.4, namely *SparqlAlgebra* aka *SA*, *TreeSolver* aka *LMU*, and *AFMU*.

 Thereby, our own benchmark runner is a *significantly* improved version of that included in the download bundle: